ispyb/ISPyB/README.md

    ```

    By default the configuration `ispyb.site=GENERIC` and
    `ispyb.env=development` will be activated.
 To activate your own
-   configuration use :
+   configuration use:

    ```
    mvn clean install -Dispyb.site=ESRF -Dispyb.env=test
    ```

-   If the build has succeed a summary repost should appear:
+   If the build has succeed a summary report should appear:

    ```
    [INFO] Reactor Summary: